-If you live in a house or duplex and don’t have an auxiliary shutoff, then you can always cut water at the meter.
+A lot of older homes in Austin don’t have this option.
+In that case, you can still easily just turn off the water right at the meter.
 Your water meter will be located at or near the street usually on the left or right property line.
 It’s in an underground cover to protect from freezing.
-Look for a round metal manhole-style cover:
+Look for a round metal manhole-style or rectangular plastic cover like this:

 You should be able to lift up the metal cover with a screwdriver.
 If it’s filled with some dirt or leaves etc, then just dig around until you uncover the actual shutoff valve.
 It will look like this:

 You can close the shut off valve by turning it clockwise (righty-tighty) 90degrees to the off position.
-You will need to use pliers or a crescent wrench to turn the valve, since they’re not designed to be easily shut off:
+You can use simple pliers or a crescent wrench to turn the valve, but it’ll be a lot easier to use a $15 “water key” from any hardware store:

-The water meter dial will stop spinning when the valve is completely closed.
-Again realize that it might take some digging around to find the valve, and that these valves can sometimes be quite hard to turn if they’ve not been touched in years.
+You might have to clear out some loose dirt to find the valve initially.
+And these valves can sometimes be quite hard to turn if they’ve not been touched in years.
 If it’s really sticky, then try getting as much leverage as possible by using the longest crescent wrench (or channel-lock pliers work well too) that you can fit in the meter box.

-This should be pretty easy if the burst pipe is in a wall or attic, just go to wherever the drywall is wettest or to wherever the sound of running water was loudest.
+If you do get a burst pipe, then shutting off water to your home is the first step to preventing flood water damage.
+You can then get a head start on the plumbing work (and maybe get the water back on yourself) by dong some CSI work to locate the leak.
+This should be pretty easy if the burst pipe is in a wall or attic.
+Just go to wherever the drywall is wettest or to wherever the sound of running water was loudest.

 IF the source is obvious, then try to see if the water that gushed out is warm or cold.
 If the leaked water is warm, then that means a hot water pipe burst at that spot.
 If the leaked water is quite cold, then that means a cold water pipe burst at that spot.